kevinyswong/kevinyswong.github.io/index.md

-  degrees: we see the cascade from college onwards, either from graduate school to tenured professorship or from law school to corporate legal careers, in which elite aspirants in the form of degree holders compete for finite slots, generating surplus elites who are positioned to assume populist leadership roles at the helm of immiserated masses.
+  degrees: we see the cascade from college onwards, either from graduate school to tenured professorship or from law school to corporate legal careers, in which elite aspirants in the form of degree holders compete for finite slots, generating surplus elites who, excluded from the elite positions they were trained to acquire, are positioned to assume populist leadership roles at the helm of immiserated masses.

   <br>